eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 Status: approved

-The Ankaios agent shall support the cli argument `--insecure` with short alias `-k`.
+The Ankaios agent shall support the cli argument `--insecure` (short alias `-k`), alternatively configurable via the environment variable `ANKAGENT_INSECURE` which has lower priority compared to explicitly provided cli arguments.

 Comment:
 The Ankaios agent supports an insecure communication channel to the Ankaios server.
 Communicating over insecure channels is convenient during an evaluation or a development phase.